Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning: Part I: Portfolio Successive Halving in

-We first describe how we construct a portfolio given a finite set of candidate pipelines $\Candidates = \{\conf_1, ..., \conf_l\}$ and later describe how we generate this set from our infinitely large \configspace{}.
-Additionally, we assume that there exists a set of datasets $\MetaSet = \{\Dataset_1, \dots, \Dataset_{\vert\MetaSet\vert}$\} and we wish to build a portfolio $\Portfolio$ consisting of a subset of the pipelines in $\Candidates$ that performs well on $\MetaSet$.
 We outline the process to build such a portfolio in Algorithm~\ref{alg:build_greedy_portfolio}.
 First, we initialize our portfolio $\Portfolio$ to the empty set (Line 2).
-Then, we repeat the following procedure until $|\Portfolio|$ reaches a pre-defined limit: From a set of candidate ML pipelines $\Candidates$, we greedily add a candidate $\conf^* \in \Candidates$ to $\Portfolio$ that reduces the estimated generalization error over all meta-datasets most (Line 4), and then remove $\conf^*$ from $\Candidates$ (Line 5).
+Then, we repeat the following procedure until $|\Portfolio|$ reaches a pre-defined limit: From a set of candidate ML pipelines $\Candidates$, we greedily add a candidate $\conf^+ \in \Candidates$ to $\Portfolio$ that reduces the estimated generalization error over all meta-datasets most (Line 4), and then remove $\conf^+$ from $\Candidates$ (Line 5).

 The estimated generalization error of a portfolio $\Portfolio$ on a single dataset $\Dataset$ is the performance of the best pipeline $\conf \in \Portfolio$ on $\Dataset$ according to the model selection and budget allocation strategy.
-This can be described via a function $\MSS(\cdot,\cdot,\cdot)$, which takes as input a function to compute the estimated generalization error (e.g., as defined in Equation \ref{eq:ge_cv}), a set of machine learning pipelines to train, and a dataset.
+This can be described via a function $\MSS(\cdot,\cdot,\cdot)$, which takes as input a function to compute the estimated generalization error (e.g., as defined in Equation~\ref{eq:ge_cv}), a set of machine learning pipelines to train, and a dataset.
 It then returns the pipeline with the lowest estimated generalization error as